The socio-ecological perspective

 - come to a better understanding of how and why individuals differ.

-This perspective enables young people to look beyond the superficial and beyond themselves.
+This concept enables young people to look beyond the superficial and beyond themselves.
 They learn how to work towards a future that encourages people to question, to challenge and, where appropriate, to take action on the issues that are important to them. Ākonga will learn to take societal considerations into account as well as individual considerations, and will discover the need to integrate these.

 The socio-ecological perspective is evident when ākonga: